OutSystems/docs-odc/src/eap/infrastructure-architecture.md

 Project Neo is cloud-native.
 This means that the infrastructure of both the development **Platform**, for building and deploying applications, and **Runtime**, for hosting and running the deployed applications, live in the cloud.

 ### Platform
+The development **Platform** comprises multiple services, each responsible for specific functions to facilitate the building and deployment of applications.
+All the Platform services benefit from a resilient microservices design with a web service interface.
+Developers, DevOps, and Architects interact with these services using tools such as Service Studio and the Project Neo Portal.

 An example of a service is Build Services, triggered by a developer clicking the 1-Click Publish (1CP) button in Service Studio, which takes the visual language model developed in Service Studio (.oml file) and turns it into a compiled application to deploy.
 All the Platform services benefit from automatic recoveries and continuous upgrades, leveraging the cloud-native architecture.

 ![infrastructure-architecture-platform](images/infrastructure-architecture-platform.png "Platform")